Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 An SSD has no moving parts.
 It’s an integrated circuit that uses less energy yet can provide much faster access to the information it stores than an HDD.

-It also can come in much smaller physical sizes and doesn't necessarily need to conform to a standard design.
-Still, most do anyway for ease of use, though many also come in a proprietary form that fits only in a particular application—like a smartphone.
+It can also come in much smaller physical sizes and doesn’t necessarily need to conform to a standard design.
+Still, most SSDs do come in particular designs anyway for ease of use reasons.
+There are also proprietary forms that fit only in particular applications—like smartphones or, in the case of most Apple laptops, where the SSDs are soldered onto the machines’ main circuit boards.

 Inside a hard driveInside an SSD

-A close-up on the same two drives above opened up.
-Note the plates on the HDD (left) and the circuit on the SSD.
+A close-up on the internals of a hard drive (left) and an SSD.
+Note the plates on the HDD and the circuit on the SSD.
 The HDD is now toasted, but the SSD still works fine.

 The world of SSDs can be quite complicated due to the nature of the technology.
-The first thing you should know about them is that you can only write so much to an SSD.
+The first thing you should know is that you can only write so much to an SSD, and there’s no “overwriting,” either.

 Finite P/E cycles